workflow

-You can include this file in your PHP scripts using the include or require statement
+You can include this file in your PHP scripts using the include

 Here's the code that includes the database connection file: